 Alter Markt is also home to the Old Town’s City Hall.

-Thanks to construction work, in 2022 you can’t get a good look the Rathaus’s Renaissance porch, the sole historic survivor of the 1945 bombings.
-However, it’s worth circling the building to view the carvings on the side of the building.
+The Rathaus’s Renaissance porch is the sole historic survivor of the 1945 bombings.
+It’s also worth circling the building to view the carvings on the side of the building.

 7. Visit Cologne’s Romanesque churches